NoahTheDuke/splint/docs/installation.md

 $ bbin install io.github.noahtheduke/splint
 {:coords
  #:git{:url "https://github.com/noahtheduke/splint",
-       :tag "v1.7.0",
+       :tag "v1.10.0",
        :sha "..."},
  :lib io.github.noahtheduke/splint}
 ```

 ## Minimum Clojure version

-Splint supports Clojure 1.11+.
+Splint requires Clojure 1.11+.
 If you wish to use Splint in a project targeting an earlier version, you'll have to add `org.clojure/clojure {:mvn/version "1.11.1"}` to the `extra-deps` in the alias.